KAKUNIN

 }

-// Step 3: Sign the trade with agent's identity
+// Step 2: Sign the trade with the agent's KMS-backed RSA key.
+No key material

 },

-// Step 4: Submit to exchange with proof of identity
+// Step 3: Submit to the exchange with proof of identity

 const response = await axios.post('https://api.exchange.com/v1/trades', tradeRequest, {